PetBed/petbed.github.io/Website Practices/Huddle Landing Page/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size (*Not fully solved, check the [github status for it](https://github.com/PetBed/petbed.github.io/issues/2)*)
 - See hover states for all interactive elements on the page

 ### Screenshot